AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/key-vault-managed-identity.md

 * *.pem* file format contains one or more X509 certificate files.
 * *.pfx* file format is an archive file format for storing several cryptographic objects in a single file i.e. server certificate (issued for your domain), a matching private key, and may optionally include an intermediate CA.

 We will combine our public and private key into a single *.pfx* file, and upload this file to Key Vault.
-For conversion, we will use OpenSSL.
+For conversion, we will use **OpenSSL**.
 Type the following in a terminal:

 ```console
 openssl pkcs12 -export -out example.pfx -inkey example.key -in example.crt
 ```

-// Upload steps
+This should give you `example.pfx`.
+Next, **upload** this to Key Vault.

+1. Navigate to your key vault on [Azure portal](https://portal.azure.com).
+1. On the Key Vault properties pages, select **Certificates**.
+1. Click on **Generate/Import**.
+1. On the **Create a certificate** screen choose the following values:
+   * **Method of Certificate Creation**: Import.
+   * **Certificate Name**: ExampleCertificate.
+   * **Upload Certificate File**: select the certificate file from disk
+   * **Password** : If you are uploading a password protected certificate file, provide that password here.
+Otherwise, leave it blank.
+Once the certificate file is successfully imported, key vault will remove that password.
+1. Click **Create**.

+For alternative ways of importing, see: [Tutorial: Import a certificate in Azure Key Vault](https://docs.microsoft.com/azure/key-vault/certificates/tutorial-import-certificate).

+> :information_source: When you import a certificate to Azure Key Vault Certificates, a corresponding private key is created automatically under Azure Key Vault Secrets.
+Later on, you can retrieve your private key from the Secrets blade.

 ### Get certificate from your vault in Node.js